Inbound Engagement: Remote Training

 Abstract

-PAD operates Ama Krushi, a free agriculture information service delivered over mobile phones, in collaboration with the State Government of Odisha Department of Agriculture using a two-way IVR platform with "outbound" push calls and "inbound" hotline service.
+PxD operates Ama Krushi, a free agriculture information service delivered over mobile phones, in collaboration with the State Government of Odisha Department of Agriculture, using a two-way Interactive Voice Response (IVR) platform with “outbound” push calls and an “inbound” hotline service.

-This experiment built on earlier A/B tests aimed at increasing engagement with the inbound service by extending phone-based remote training to a subset of farmers who had previously received reminder and instructional messages.
-The objective was to assess whether combining remote training with reminders would improve farmers' likelihood of calling into the hotline and asking valid agricultural questions, compared to farmers who received only reminders or no intervention.
+This experiment built on earlier A/B tests aimed at increasing engagement with the inbound service by offering phone-based remote training to a subset of farmers who had previously received reminder and instructional messages.
+In this experiment we assessed whether combining remote training with reminders would improve farmers’ likelihood of calling into the hotline and asking valid agricultural questions, compared to farmers who received only reminders or no intervention.

-The results suggest that adding remote training meaningfully increased farmers' engagement with the service, both in terms of call-in rates and the likelihood of asking valid questions.
-The effect was particularly notable among farmers who were active outbound users and among smartphone users, indicating that remote training is a promising complement to reminder messages for enhancing farmer engagement with digital advisory services. -
+Adding remote training meaningfully increased farmers’ engagement with the service, in terms of both call-in rates and the likelihood of asking valid questions.
+The effect was particularly notable on farmers who were active outbound users and on smartphone users.
+These results indicate that remote training is a promising complement to reminder messages for enhancing farmer engagement with digital advisory services. -

 Status